crackscout123/Simple-Python-Rat/README.md

 Watch This Video : https://youtu.be/lMz25TGzKPQ

-Also You Can Compile Client.py To Exe File : https://youtu.be/OZSZHmWSOeM
+You Can Compile Client.py To Exe File : https://youtu.be/OZSZHmWSOeM

+Also You Can Open Client.py Without a Window By Change It Extension To .pyw

 ```